GaryManv/SQL-Project/cleaning_data.md

 **analytics**
-5.1) checking for columns with null for every value (answer: userid column can be removed) 5.2) removing duplicate rows filtering by visitid (unique id number is 148642) 5.3) converting date intger to date format
+5.1) checking for columns with null for every value (answer: userid column can be removed) 5.2) removing duplicate rows filtering by visitid (unique id number is 148625) 5.3) converting date integer to date format
 5.4) checking similar names with typos or case difference in columns
 	- channelgrouping:good
 	- socialEngagementType: good (only one type, whats the reason to keep it?)